Frosslund/logify/README.md

   -searchSlice - redux handling of state concerning search information

   -userSlice - redux handling of state concerning user data information, fetched on reload

+utils-folder:

+-api.js - get and post functions using axios for more convinient api calls

+-calcRunningTime.js - helper function

+-firebaseConfig.js - handles Firestore connection and update

+-getParamValues.js - helper function when connecting to Spotify

+-handleLogin.js - helper function when connecting to Spotify

+-handleUser.js - deals with syncing user to Firestore

+-RedirectPage.js - helps with redirect when connecting to Spotify

+-setAuthHeader.js - helper function for authentification when making api calls